insitro/redun/examples/scrapping/README.md

 redun run workflow.py main --url URL --depth DEPTH
 ```

-Also feel free to alter and the report template `templates/report.html`.
-It is passed the task `make_report()` as a `File` argument, so you should have automatic reactivity to changes in the template when rerun the workflow.
+Also feel free to alter the report template `templates/report.html`.
+It is passed to the task `make_report()` as a `File` argument, so you should have automatic reactivity to changes in the template when rerunning the workflow.